Skip to main content

 Who Should Book Il Pastaio — and When

 Il Pastaio is the right call for a Beverly Hills lunch with someone you want to impress without committing to a four-hour tasting menu.
 It also works for a relaxed weeknight dinner when you want Italian done with genuine technical care rather than the red-sauce-and-candle routine.
-If you are planning a celebration meal that needs a recognisable address, a lively room, and pasta that earns its price, this is a strong candidate.
+If you are planning a celebration meal that needs a recognisable address, a lively room, pasta that earns its price, this is a strong candidate.
 If you want a hushed, intimate special occasion, factor the energy level in before you book.

 The Room and the Atmosphere

 Il Pastaio runs warm and social.
 The Canon Drive dining room generates real noise during peak service — this is not a place for a confidential conversation or a quiet anniversary dinner.
-The energy skews celebratory and social: tables tend to be full, service moves at pace, and the ambient volume reflects a room that is in use rather than a room trying to be quiet.
+The energy skews celebratory and social: tables tend to be full, service moves at pace, the ambient volume reflects a room that is in use rather than a room trying to be quiet.
 For a business lunch where you want a backdrop that signals occasion without demanding attention, that energy reads well.
 For a marriage proposal or a hushed tête-à-tête, look elsewhere.

 What the Kitchen Does Well

 The case for Il Pastaio rests on its pasta work.
-Under chef Giacomino Drago, the kitchen has built a consistent reputation for fresh pasta executed with the kind of precision that earns repeated OAD recognition: ranked #266 on Opinionated About Dining's Casual North America list in 2025, up from #301 in 2024, and Highly Recommended in 2023.
-That upward trajectory over three consecutive years is a meaningful signal , this is a kitchen that is getting sharper, not coasting.
+Under chef Giacomino Drago, the kitchen has built a consistent reputation for fresh pasta executed with the kind of precision that earns repeated OAD recognition: ranked #266 on Opinionated About Dining's Casual North America list in 2025, up from #301 in 2024, Highly Recommended in 2023.
+That upward trajectory over three consecutive years is a meaningful signal, this is a kitchen that is getting sharper, not coasting.
 For Italian in Beverly Hills, that level of independent recognition puts it ahead of most local competition on technical grounds.

 The broader Italian category in Los Angeles has strong players.
 Osteria Mozza sits at the leading end for pasta-focused Italian with higher profile and more press.
 Angelini Osteria in West Hollywood offers a quieter, more intimate room with comparable Italian craft.
 Antico Nuovo is worth knowing if you want something more neighbourhood-scaled.
 Bestia and Bianca occupy different parts of the Italian spectrum if the Beverly Hills address is not a requirement.
-Il Pastaio's edge is its combination of location, consistent OAD performance, and the kind of polished execution that holds up across many visits rather than peaking on a good night.
+Il Pastaio's edge is its combination of location, consistent OAD performance, the kind of polished execution that holds up across many visits rather than peaking on a good night.

 Booking and Timing

-Booking is direct , this is not a hard reservation to land by Los Angeles standards.
+Booking is direct, this is not a hard reservation to land by Los Angeles standards.
 The restaurant is open seven days a week from 11:30 am, with late-night hours running to midnight on Fridays and Saturdays and 11 pm on weekdays.
 Lunch on a weekday is the lower-pressure entry point: the room is active but less packed than a Friday evening.
 Saturday dinner is the busiest window; if you are going then, reserve ahead rather than showing up and hoping.
 Sunday closes earlier at 10 pm, which makes it a reasonable choice for an earlier special occasion dinner.

 Know Before You Go